 Coming to Westbourne Guide & Prospectus

-If your child is currently in Year 6 and you are applying for high school for September 2022, then we recommend that you take a look at our 2021 Fast Guide, 360 Google Tour and 2021/22 Prospectus.
+If your child is currently in Year 6 and you are applying for transfer to high school for Year 7, then we recommend that you take a look at our 360 Google Tour, Moving Up booklet and Prospectus.

 Support for New Students